 Dr inż.
 PawelaRoman

 Pawel studied Applied Chemistry at the Gdansk University of Technology in Poland, where he obtained Master of Science degree in engineering.
 In 2016, Pawel obtained a PhD degree in the field of biological sulfur recovery from sour gas streams at the Sub-department of Environmental Technology, Wageningen University.
 The offered sensor technology was invented during Pawel’s PhD as a spin-off project enabling analysis of sulfide ions under high pH conditions.
-Between 2013 and 2017, Pawel Roman issued his research in one book and ten publications in top quality journals in the field of analytical chemistry, sulfur chemistry and biological gas desulfurization.
+Between 2013 and 2019, Pawel Roman issued his research in one book and thirteen publications in top quality journals in the field of analytical chemistry, sulfur chemistry and biological gas desulfurization.

 For further information or inquiries please use the following contact details: